 The Rush To Publish

-While self publishing, especially ebooks, offers writers an incredible opportunity to get their books under reader’s noses, one of the most common mistakes made by those new (and sometimes not so new) to self publishing, is to get caught up in the euphoria of publishing a book, and rushing to hit the publish button.
+The Rush To Publish: While self- publishing, especially ebooks, offers writers an incredible opportunity to get their books under reader’s noses, one of the most common mistakes made by those new (and sometimes not so new) to self-publishing, is to get caught up in the euphoria of publishing a book, and rushing to hit the publish button.